ShriharshaIH/Project-DLock-Command-line-Utility-tool/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions to this project are welcome!
 If you find any issues or want to suggest improvements, feel free to create a pull request or open an issue.
-Please follow the [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 ## Contact